 Grass fed beef is better for your dog than grain fed steak as it is lower in fat content and higher in good fatty acids.

 Steak is a great source of high quality protein and it provides all of the essential amino acids that your dog needs.

 Vitamins and minerals

 Steak is a good source of vitamin B12, niacin, selenium, iron and zinc.
 Grass fed beef is a better, more natural, source of nutrition for your dog.

 Favourite steaks for dogs (and humans)

-- Our Fresh Meat Packs comes straight from our butchers shop based in St Helens.
+- Our Fresh Meat Packs come straight from our butchers shop based in St Helens

-- Packed in insulated ice packed containers for next day FedEx delivery
+- Packed in insulated ice packed containers for next day DHL delivery

 - This is the Ideal Pack for you, multiple cuts of tender prime meats all fresh so can go straight into your freezer.